codihuston/docker-kubernetes-crash-course/README.md

 This repository is a crash course on how to develop container-native applications.

+## Disclaimers

+While this is intended to educate developers on development workflows for container-native applications, much of the implementation is opinionated, and not a golden standard of how to do things.
+However, wherever possible, I attempt to provide context, existing standards or patterns, and other such references to provide understanding for why a decision is being made.

+For example, the quality of the code (software design patterns, glue code, etc.) comes secondary to the experience that is intended to be gained here.

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Docker Engine for Linux](https://docs.docker.com/engine/install/ubuntu/)